Thank You & Goodnight: Background

-The album has an "urban" influence, as opposed to the ballads the band is famous for singing Shane Lynch stated the album would be similar in style to that of American singer Charlie Puth.
-Ronan Keating said that each member picked three songs for the track listing, making it more "a Boyzone playlist" than an actual album: "So Shane’s tracks have a very urban feel while mine have a country pop feel.
-There’s dance tracks, there’s rock tracks, so there are different flavours of all of us on this album.
-So as a fan you can pick two or three songs that work for you and are the types of songs you wanna listen to."
+The album has an "urban" influence, as opposed to the ballads the band is famous for singing.
+Shane Lynch stated the album would be similar in style to that of American singer Charlie Puth.
+Ronan Keating said that each member picked three songs for the track listing, explaining: "Shane’s tracks have a very urban feel while mine have a country pop feel.
+There’s dance tracks, there’s rock tracks, so there are different flavours of all of us on this album."
 Duffy said "it's not a very structured record" but called the album "the best work we've ever done".

 Gary Barlow, Calum Scott and Ed Sheeran contributed to the album.
-It was previously reported that Sam Smith wrote a song for the album, but the track did not end up on the final track listing.
+Sam Smith wrote a song for the album, but the track did not end up on the final track listing.